-This rigorous project-based curriculum allows students to explore programming concepts in depth while collaborating to solve a series of real-world challenges.
-Each unit introduces a unique interplanetary mission where students tackle hands-on problems as they "travel through space."
+This rigorous problem-based curriculum allows students to explore programming concepts in depth while collaborating to solve a series of real-world challenges.
 Units have been thoughtfully scaffolded to guide students through an introduction to the Java programming language and the larger study of object-oriented programming, a style of programming that uses classes and objects mimicking the organization of the real world.
 Lessons are structured so that subsequent units build on knowledge and skills from previous units, preparing students for the spring College Board AP Computer Science A exam and potential CS career pathways.